robocorp/example-advanced-python-template/ci_cd/gitlab/README.md

 ## Try running it!

 Now you can try to run your new pipeline from the `Build` > `Pipeline` menu!
 You can also trigger the pipeline by creating a merge request targeting any of the three protected branches.

+For an example GitLab project where this is all set up, checkout our [example](https://gitlab.com/robocorp/example-python-automation)